qmlcode/qml/docs/source/examples.rst

         # Generate the desired representation for each compound
         compound.generate_slatm(mbtypes, local=True)

 The ``local`` keyword in this example specifies that a local representation is produced.
-Alternatively the SLATM representation can be generate via the ``qml.representations`` module:
+Alternatively the SLATM representation can be generate via the ``qml.ml.representations`` module:

 .. code:: python

-    from qml.representations import generate_slatm
+    from qml.ml.representations import generate_slatm

     # Dummy coordinates
     coordinates = ...